untreu2/x-parser/README.md

 For the tool, use /parser.

-For the API, user /parserapi.
+For the API, use /parserapi.

 ## How to run the tool?